tower/guides/guides/adapter.md

 };
 ```

-Tower has started creating a [MySQL adapter](https://github.com/tower/mysql-adapter) that shows how to more robustly convert a query object into a SQL statement (thanks to the [squel](https://github.com/hiddentao/squel) repo).
-But still, it's relatively simple.
-Now you can save and query any data in MySQL.
+Tower has a simple [MySQL adapter](https://github.com/tower/mysql-adapter) that shows how to convert a query object into a SQL statement (thanks to the [squel](https://github.com/hiddentao/squel) repo).
+Have fun saving and querying any data in MySQL.

-To really make a database adapter robust you would have to dig into the documentation for that specific database to make sure you support as much as possible in as efficient a way as possible.
-But know that, once you finish an adapter and open source that shit, you solved the problem for _everyone_, and you'll never have to deal with it again\*.
+To REALLY make a database adapter robust, dig into the database's documentation and implement all it's features.
+Please finish and open-source an adapter!
+You will solve the problem for _everyone_, and you will never have to deal with it again\*.

 ## Implementing a remote service adapter

 No guides on this yet.
-For now, see the [EC2 adapter](https://github.com/tower/ec2-adapter) for the most complete example so far.
-Basically, in addition to making any database queryable, you can do that to remote services as well.

-In the end, by having all of these adapters, everything will have one standard query API.

-_\* That is, not counting the multiple refactorings and trying to make it the fastest adapter in the world :).
-And the occasional bug too.
-But assuming you spent some time making it quality, people will use your adapter and potentially contribute to it.
-The hardcore bugs are left to the actual database engineers._
+You can make a remote service queryable just like a database.
+For now, see the most complete example [EC2 adapter](https://github.com/tower/ec2-adapter).